-With festive happiness arriving in shedloads to shops everywhere, it can be tempting to get sucked in by “special offers” and “amazing deals" you actually have no use for whatsoever.
+With festive happiness arriving in shedloads to shops everywhere, it can be tempting to get sucked in by “special offers” and “amazing deals” that you have absolutely no use for whatsoever.

-It might look like retailers are spreading the Christmas cheer, but the sad truth is that they're trying to pull more money out of your piggy bank.
+It might look like retailers are spreading the festive cheer, but the sad truth is that they're trying to stop you from saving money at Christmas.

-That's not to say there aren't some banging deals out there; you can check out some legit money savers over in our deals section.
+That's not to say that there aren't some amazing deals out there; you can check out some legit money savers over in our deals section.

 Suggest Secret Santa

-The key to ensuring you retain the festive spirit but aren't launching yourselves into serious Christmas debt is to suggest doing Secret Santa instead.
+The key to ensuring you retain the festive spirit without launching yourselves into serious Christmas debt is to suggest doing Secret Santa instead.

 Agree amongst each friend/family group who wants to get involved, throw your names into a hat and decide on a budget.
 This way, everyone gets a nice gift and no one is left bankrupt!

-From making your own jewellery to a carefully selected mixtape, there are tonnes of thoughtful present ideas that won't cost a penny (or check out these ideas that cost less than a fiver to put together).
+From making your own jewellery to a carefully selected mixtape, there are tonnes of homemade present ideas that'll cost you almost nothing (or check out these ideas that cost less than a fiver to put together).

 Even if you're not blessed with a creative flair, there's nothing to stop you whipping up some simple creations in the kitchen.